mezis/mezis.github.com/recruiters.md

 The TL,DR is:

 > I'm open to a full-time **Senior Software Engineer role**<br/>
-> or a hands-on Engineering manager / VP / CTO role, <br/>
 > in a product-focused company doing **Ruby**, Go, C,
 > Node.JS or Python, <br/>
 > and is **telework-friendly**.